lu-w/topllet/README.md

 After installation, you need to start the Docker daemon using `sudo systemctl start docker`.
 Later, we will use `docker run` without root rights, therefore, please add your user to the `docker` group as per the [documentation](https://docs.docker.com/engine/install/linux-postinstall).

-### Step-by-step instructions
+### Step-by-Step Instructions

-We first install the dependencies MLTL2LTLf and Lydia.
+We first have to install the dependencies MLTL2LTLf and Lydia.

 #### Installing MLTL2LTLf